LeandroSotoCordova/Multidomain_patterning_based_on_image_recognition/README.md

 Other image masks are in the folder (Alternative digital masks)

 Code was based and adapted for the MAPDH system (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0295923)

+Code was done in Python 3.9.19.
+All library used were updated until their latest version in 2024.